ZofiaD/PORTFOLIO/README.md

 ### Zainteresowania:
 Podróże małe i duże, chodzenie po górach, gotowanie.
 Poznawanie sposobów na świadomą praca z ciałem np.
 Technika Alexndra, Feldenkraisa, TRE itd.

+# English version

+# About me:
+Hi, ma name is Zofia Dańko and I decided to change my proffesional path from Quality Control Technician to Software Tester.
+The world of IT is new for me but I have a lot of expierience in quality assurance.
+In my current job, I am responsible for detecting anomalies and creating reports of those.
+I ensure the quality of sound and video for clients like Disney, Netflix and HBO.

+# Courses and certificates:
+I finished the practical  116-hour course "Software Tester" organised by Software Development Academy.
+During this course, I gained theoretical and practical knowledge of:

+*Introduction to testing and tools for testers.

+*Scrum methodology

+*Databases and an introduction to programming.

+*Testing in the BDD methodology.

+*Basics of Selenium WebDriver.